-Mary is a partner in our antitrust, competition and trade group based in Washington, DC.
+Mary is a Chambers ranked partner in our antitrust, competition and trade group based in Washington, DC.

-Mary focuses her practice on representing clients before the FTC, the DOJ, and State Attorneys General on the antitrust aspects of M&A, joint ventures, distribution and intellectual property arrangements, and other competitive conduct.
+Mary focuses her practice on representing clients before the Federal Trade Commission (FTC), the US Department of Justice (DOJ), and the State Attorneys General on the antitrust aspects of M&A, joint ventures, distribution and intellectual property arrangements, and other competitive conduct.

 Before joining Freshfields, Mary served as an advisor to two FTC Chairs, providing counsel on antitrust investigations, enforcement actions, policy initiatives, public relations, and congressional strategies.
 Prior to her role in the Chairman’s office, Mary oversaw antitrust merger investigations as a lead attorney in the FTC’s Bureau of Competition.

-- Advising AstraZeneca on its $39bn acquisition of Alexion.
+- Saint-Gobain on its $2.3bn all-cash acquisition of GCP Applied Technologies.